demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

    {instance setting screenshot here}

-   3. For the outgoing mapper, select the default **classifier-mapper-outgoing-Jira mapper**.
+   3. For the outgoing mapper, select the default **classifier-mapper-outgoing-Jira**.
    4. In the Query section, enter a query to ensure the only change management incidents are fetched.
 (In the example below, *cm* is the detected project for change management.)

    {query screenshot here}